 Vehicle Leasing FAQs

 Find answers to our most commonly asked questions about business and personal leasing.
 Can’t find the answer you’re looking for?
-Head to the bottom of the page to submit your question.
+Head to the bottom of the page to leave a comment.

 What is vehicle leasing?

 Vehicle leasing is a long-term rental agreement that allows you or your company to use a car or van for a set period of time at a fixed monthly price.
 It is an alternative, and often cheaper, funding solution to buying a new car or van with a bank loan or dealer finance.

 What is the difference between business and personal leasing?

 If you are applying for vehicle finance as a limited company, partnership, sole trader or LLP, you may be eligible for business leasing.

 Occasionally, manufacturers offer special rates for business customers only.
 This can result in a difference in price between business and personal prices.

 Business car leasing also offers positive tax implications.
 You can reclaim up to 50% of the rental (for cars) or up to 100% (on commercial vehicles) on a business contract hire agreement.